Get more information about University of Georgia by clicking links below:

 Admission Requirements & Details

-The information regarding admissions below may give an overview of the students UGA accepts.
+The information regarding admissions below may give an overview of the students University of Georgia accepts.
 The details may include application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any AP college credits that may be transferred.
 This information can be used to see your chances of getting accepted to University of Georgia.

 Admission Requirements & Recommendations